armcdona/molssi_teach_the_teachers/README.md

-MolSSI Teach the Teachers Workshop
+# MolSSI Teach the Teachers Workshop

 These are materials for the MolSSI Teach the Teachers workshop.

+## Contents
+1. Python syntax intro
+2. Geometry analysis project
+3. Command line python script (geometry_analysis.py)

+## Usage
 To use the file 'geometry_analysis.py', type

 python geometry_analsis.py xyzfile